Reverse Engineering Methodology

 You will need to install frida-server

-on your mobile device, as well as frida
+on your mobile device,

 and frida-tools